Funk metal: Decline (mid–late 1990s)

-Bands usually associated with other genres such as nu metal (Korn, Primer 55), pop punk (Zebrahead) and comedy rock (Bloodhound Gang) also incorporated elements of funk metal into their sound during the late 1990s and early 2000s.
-Snot's first and only full length release Get Some (1997) has been described by critics as not only a funk metal album, but also as a hardcore punk album and an early nu metal album.
+Bands usually associated with other genres such as nu metal (Korn, Primer 55), pop-punk (Zebrahead) and comedy rock (Bloodhound Gang) also incorporated elements of funk metal into their sound during the late 1990s and early 2000s.
+Snot's first and only full-length release Get Some (1997) has been described by critics as not only a funk metal album, but also as a hardcore punk album and an early nu metal album.
 Korn, who are often credited with popularizing the nu metal sound on their 1994 debut, have named Faith No More and the Red Hot Chili Peppers as their two biggest musical influences.
 Korn has also cited 24-7 Spyz, Fishbone, Living Colour, Mr. Bungle, Primus and Rage Against the Machine as influences.
 AllMusic's Stephen Thomas Erlewine considers their debut to be "building on the funk-metal innovations of the late '80s/early '90s instead of merely replicating them."
 Some of the members of Korn were formerly in a funk metal band called L.A.P.D., who formed in 1989 and released their sole album Who's Laughing in 1992.
 Guitarist James 'Munky' Shaffer has still considered Korn to be funk metal, saying in 2014, "Korn began as, and has remained a funk-metal band."
 Their vocalist Jonathan Davis said in 2015, "I always thought of us as a funk band, that funky groovy shit.
 When they came out with that nu-metal shit, like, I’ve always been fighting that shit."
 The term nu metal was not yet in usage when albums such as Get Some were first released.
 Nu metal is generally considered to have entered the mainstream with Korn's 1998 album Follow the Leader, and the label was being used by the early 2000s.
 Critics have occasionally categorized Korn's work as funk metal, even after the nu metal label became prevalent.
 AllMusic described Korn's breakthrough 1997 single "A.D.I.D.A.S." as "a kinetic funk-metal track" in their retrospective review.
-While the more well-known work of Papa Roach has been described as nu metal, vocalist Jacoby Shaddix has noted that the band's independent releases from 1994–1997 had a more funk metal sound.
+While the more well-known work of Papa Roach has been described as nu metal, vocalist Jacoby Shaddix has noted that the band's independent releases from 1994 to 1997 had a more funk metal sound.
 He reflected, "if we go back and listen to the first P-Roach recordings, we sound like a cross between Mr. Bungle, Red Hot Chili Peppers and Primus.
 You know, that whole '90s scene that was funky and freaky - I even wore panty hose on my head."

 Mega!!
 Kung Fu Radio, the 1997 major label debut of Powerman 5000, showcased an aggressive form of funk metal, which the band themselves branded as "action-rock".
 All subsequent releases from Powerman 5000 moved towards an industrial metal/industrial rock sound.
 AllMusic suggests that funk metal was "played-out by the end of the decade".